axem-solutions/dem/docs/development_environments.md

 ## Development Environments

 A set of tools assigned for a software project is called a Development Environment.
-The dem's functionality is based on the operation on these Development Environments.
+The DEM's functionality is based on the operation on these Development Environments.

 Currently the following tool types are supported: